Warm-up Exercises to Restore a Sense of Connection

 비평가, 헤테로포니 동인. 음악학을 공부했고 동시대 음악을 구성하는 여러 전통에 질문을 다룬다. 『음악의 사물들』을 썼고 종종 기획자, 편집자로 일한다.

-Community for Listening
+The Community of Listening

-SHIN Yeasul (Music Critic)
+Yeasul Shin (Music Critic)

-Sense of Connection
+The Sense of Connection